apiato/documentation/docs/optional-components/providers.md

 Example: the `app/Containers/Authentication/Providers/AuthProvider.php` is extending the `AuthServiceProvider` to modify it.

 Those providers are not auto registered by default, thus writing any code there will not be available, unless you extend them.
-Once extended the child Provider should be registered in its Container Main Provider, which makes it's parent available.
+Once extended the child Provider should be registered in its Container Main Provider, which makes its parent available.

-This rule does not apply to the `RouteServiceProvider` since it's required by Apiato, this this Provider is registered by the `ApiatoProvider`.
+This rule does not apply to the `RouteServiceProvider` since it's required by Apiato, this Provider is registered by the `ApiatoProvider`.

 Check [How Service Providers are auto-loaded]({{ site.baseurl }}{% link _docs/miscellaneous/faq.md %}).